cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 30 332 214
 ```

-For example purposes we\'ll only a use a small percentage of the
+For example purposes we will only a use a small percentage of the
 database, randomly selected, for pur probe and gallery datasets.

 ```python